 The essential characteristics of proof coins are highly polished fields, fully reproduced designs free from any flaw, and square edges.
 Milling where present should be regular and free from any defect.
 Because of the very high standard set in manufacture, such coins are slow to make and relatively expensive to produce.”

-The availability of George V Melbourne Mint Copper Coins of Record.
+George V Melbourne Mint Copper Coins of Record.

 As a general statement, mint records on the striking of Coins of Record are extremely sketchy.